mikaelvesavuori/acmecorp-potted-plants-app/README.md

 # ACME Corp.
-Potted Plants - Example app to use a component library with
+Potted Plants - Example app to use with your own component library

 An example application meant to use a React component library generated partially with Figmagic.
 Made for [The newline Guide to React Component Design Systems with Figmagic](https://www.newline.co/courses/newline-guide-to-react-component-design-systems-with-figmagic/).